Tommy Manotoc

-Tomás "Tommy" La'O Manotoc Sr. is a Filipino golfer and former basketball coach.
-As a basketball coach of several PBA teams, Manotoc won six PBA titles, including a grand slam with the fabled Crispa Redmanizers.
+Tomás "Tommy" La'O Manotoc Sr. (born August 9, 1949), is a Filipino golfer and former basketball coach.
+As a basketball coach of several Philippine Basketball Association (PBA) teams, Manotoc won six PBA titles, including a grand slam with the fabled Crispa Redmanizers.
 Manotoc is the chairman emeritus of the Junior Golf Foundation of the Philippines (JGFP).
 He also served as president of the National Golf Association of the Philippines (NGAP) from 2012 to 2014.
 He occasionally writes as a sports columnist for the Philippine Daily Inquirer and was a TV panelist for the PBA coverage from 2000 to 2002.

 Early life and family

 Manotoc is the son of Ricardo Manotoc and the former Nena Arguelles La'O. His father was a realtor, while his mother belonged to the prominent La'O family.
 Two of his uncles - Raúl Manglapus (who had married Pacita La'O, a sister of Manotoc's mother) and Eugenio López, Jr. (who had married Conchita La'O, another sister of Manotoc's mother) were prominent critics of Ferdinand Marcos.